leobezerra/academia/docs/README.md

 ## Places

-_Use the button on the top-right corner of the map to select between conferences, funders, appointments, and coauthors._
+_Use the button on the top-right corner of the map to select between marker categories._

 <iframe src="places.html" height="500" width="100%" frameBorder=0></iframe>